 Alcohol addiction is a treatable brain disease.
 It is characterized by compulsive craving, seeking, and use that persist even in the face of severe adverse consequences.
 For many people, alcoholism can become chronic, with relapses possible even after long periods of abstinence.

 Let’s look at some of the things that need to be considered when seeking alcohol treatment:

-There is no single treatment plan appropriate for all individuals, but an alcohol intervention is usually a necessary step.
+- There is no single treatment plan appropriate for all individuals, but an alcohol intervention is usually a necessary step.

-Alcohol abuse treatment needs to be readily available.
+- Alcohol abuse treatment needs to be readily available.

-Effective treatment attends to the multiple needs of the individual, not just their alcohol addiction.
+- Effective treatment attends to the multiple needs of the individual, not just their alcohol addiction.

-Remaining in treatment for an adequate period of time is critical for substance abuse treatment effectiveness.
+- Remaining in treatment for an adequate period of time is critical for substance abuse treatment effectiveness.

-Alcohol counseling and other behavioral therapies are critical components of Virtually all effective treatments for alcohol addiction.
+- Alcohol counseling and other behavioral therapies are critical components of Virtually all effective treatments for alcohol addiction.

-Addicted or alcohol-abusing individuals with coexisting mental disorders should have both disorders treated in an integrated way.
+- Addicted or alcohol-abusing individuals with coexisting mental disorders should have both disorders treated in an integrated way.

-Medical management of withdrawal syndrome is only the first stage of alcohol addiction treatment and by itself does little to change long-term substance use.
+- Medical management of withdrawal syndrome is only the first stage of alcohol addiction treatment and by itself does little to change long-term substance use.

-Treatment therapy does not need to be voluntary to be effective.
+- Treatment therapy does not need to be voluntary to be effective.

-Medical Detoxification is a process where individuals are systematically withdrawn away from alcohol in an inpatient or outpatient setting, typically under the care of a physician.
+Medical Detoxification is a process where individuals have systematically withdrawn away from alcohol in an inpatient or outpatient setting, typically under the care of a physician.
 Various medications are available for detoxification from alcohol.
 In some cases, detoxification may be a medical necessity, and untreated withdrawal may be medically dangerous or even fatal.
 Detoxification is a precursor of alcoholism treatment.

 Outpatient Behavioral Treatment encompasses a wide variety of programs for patients who visit a clinic at regular intervals.
 Most of the alcohol abuse programs involve individual or group alcohol counseling and treatment therapy.